 Food made from milk is called “white food”, while food made from meat is called “Ulan Yid” in Mongolian, meaning “red food”.

 In the thirteenth century, a large number of Muslims migrated from Central Asia to China and fused with the local Han, Uighur, and Mongolian peoples, gradually forming the Hui ethnic group through intermarriage and other factors.

 Typical Hui foods include halal cakes, lamb tendon dishes, golden phoenix chicken, wing dumplings and mung bean skin.

 In ancient Chinese texts, the ancestors of the Miao people can be traced back to the Chi You tribe, which was active in the Central Plains during the primitive society era.

 The Miao people generally enjoy sour dishes and sour soups.
-The main dishes are: blood dunking soup, chilli bones, turtle and phoenix soup from the Miao countryside, mian vegetable poi, worm tea, wanhua tea, knife fish, fish in sour soup, etc.
+The main dishes are blood dunking soup, chili bones, turtle and phoenix soup from the Miao countryside, mian vegetable poi, worm tea, wanhua tea, knife fish, fish in sour soup, etc.

 4、Dai’s dried beef

 As far back as the 1st century AD, there were already records of the Dai people in Chinese historical texts.